 A recognition of how we develop; because we are already sexual beings even as small children... exploring our bodies, role playing with each other, masturbating and finally to partnered sex (hopefully when we're more emotionally ready than I was, even if at the same age).

-A recognition that our desires don’t suddenly switch on when they are allowed.
-A recognition that relationships are the most important things in our lives.
+A recognition that our desires don't suddenly switch on when they are allowed.
+A recognition that relationships, all relationships, are the most important things in our lives because it's how we build our sense of Self

 A recognition that emotional education is just as, if not more important than, mind education.